Skip to main content

 Modes of Teaching, Learning and Assessment and how these contribute to the learning outcomes of the module

-• The module will be taught both online and face-to-face with statistics teaching and research methods lectures being online, research methods practicals being a mix of online and face-to-face, and face-to-face drop in sessions for stastics.
+• The module will be taught both online and face-to-face with statistics lectures being online, statistical problem classes being in person, research practicals being a mix of online and face-to-face, and research methods lectures being face-to-face

-• Knowledge and understanding of the methods studied will be via a laboratory report and a formal examination.
+• Knowledge and understanding of the methods studied will be via a lab report and a formal examination

-• The laboratory report will be based on a study carried out during the course and hence assesses competence in designing, conducting, analysing and reporting psychological research.
+• The lab report will be based on a study carried out during the course and hence assesses competence in designing, conducting, analysing, and reporting psychological research

-• Formative assessment of the research methods practicals of the module consists of written presentation of the results of the practicals carried out during the course.
+• Formative assessment of the research practicals of the module consists of written presentation of the results of the practicals carried out during the course

-• Sessions on statistics will introduce and explain a range of statistical methods and procedures and students will be provided with worked examples and given the opportunity to practice using these techniques with support.
+• Lectures on statistics will introduce and explain a range of statistical methods and procedures and students will be provided with worked examples and given the opportunity to practice using these techniques with support at statistics problem classes.

-• The summative assessment of the statistics part of the module comprises both a practical assignment which test students' ability to apply statistical knowledge appropriately to the analysis of data and an examination which allows their understanding of the statistical principles underlying such analyses to be assessed.
+• The summative assessment of the statistics part of the module comprises both a practical assignment (takeaway examination) which test students' ability to apply statistical knowledge appropriately to the analysis of data and an end-of-year online examination which allows their understanding of the statistical principles underlying such analyses to be assessed

 Teaching Methods and Learning Hours